-If the need for implementing an IRM is determined during the RI, then the NYSDEC will be notified and the IRM defined as emergency or non-emergency.
-Emergency IRMs are addressed as a spill response and are time-critical that are not subject to DER-10 (i.e., other guidance applies, such as Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), spill response guidance manual, etc.).
-Non-emergency IRMs such as drum removals, construction of fencing, and posting of warning signs can be performed at any time during the BCP, but in response to existing or potential exposures at the Site.
+If the need for implementing an IRM is determined during the RI, the NYSDEC will be notified and the IRM will be defined as emergency or non-emergency.
+Emergency IRMs are addressed as a spill response and are time-critical that are not subject to DER-10 (i.e., other guidance applies, such as Comprehensive Environmental Response, Compensation, and Liability Act [CERCLA], spill response guidance manual, etc.).
+Non-emergency IRMs, such as drum removals, construction of fencing, and posting of warning signs can be performed at any time during the BCP in response to existing or potential exposures at the Site.
 These are best utilized when it is cost effective to complete the IRM prior to the remedial investigation and remedy selection process.
-In these cases, Division of Environmental Remediation (DER)-10 will be followed and include corresponding documentation and oversight/approval by NYSDEC.
+In these cases, DER-10 will be followed and include corresponding documentation and oversight/approval by NYSDEC.

 The most significant advantage to using IRMs is the reduction in schedule of any impending remedial activities since they may be conducted concurrently with sampling to delineate the contamination and to confirm contaminant removal.
-The Former Pilgrim Village Site does not seem to possess the potential exposures or scheduling issues that would require use of an IRM.
+The Site does not appear to possess the potential exposures or scheduling issues that would require use of an IRM.
 However, the need for and design of an IRM will be developed as necessary following the implementation of the RI.